Live From EuropeSaturday, July 4

 Q&A: What change of power in Colombia could mean for worlds fossil-fuel transition Over the last four years, Colombia has emerged as one of the most vocal advocates...
 The post Q&A: What change of power in Colombia could mean for worlds fossil-fuel transition appeared first on Carbon Brief.

-carbon brief · about 5 hours ago
+carbon brief · 7 days ago

 Feedbacks upon feedbacks: Rock weathering and the climate Rock weathering may release or draw down carbon dioxide—it depends on the rock.